 Note the little red triangle in the source table icon.
 It’s an indication of a direct extract from the SAP data layer.

 This is the simplest method.
 No special measures are necessary at the level of the source system.
-Just make sure you set the Execute in Background (batch) property in the data store definition to Yes.
-If you fail to do so, your job may terminate with an error.
-This is due to a time-out setting (system-configurable, typically 10, 30, 60 minutes) for SAP dialog jobs, the DS job fails when data extraction takes longer.
+The extraction will run as a SAP dialog job.
+Note that there is a time-out setting (system-configurable, typically 10, 30, 60 minutes) for dialog jobs.
+The DS job will fail when data extraction takes longer.

 The where conditions are pushed down to the underlying database.
 This is beneficial for the job performance.
 Also, make sure to extract only the columns that are really required.
 The extraction process duration is linearly related to the data volume, which equals number of records * average records size.
 The less data is transferred, the faster the DS job runs.